junxit/us-congress-bills-116/bill.md

     - **(C)** the number of persons who have participated in reentry services offered by a community reentry center, disaggregated by type of services, and success rates of participants in each service to the extent possible;
     - **(D)** the number of persons who have participated in reentry services for which they received a referral from a community reentry center, disaggregated by type of services, and success rates of participants in each service;
     - **(E)** recidivism rates within the population served by each community reentry center, both before and after receiving a grant under this section;
-    - **(F)** the number of individuals obtaining and retaining employment within the population served by each community reentry center, both before and after receiving a grant under this section; and
+    - **(F)** the numbers of individuals obtaining and retaining employment within the population served by each community reentry center, both before and after receiving a grant under this section; and
     - **(G)** the number of individuals obtaining and maintaining housing within the population served by each community reentry center, both before and after receiving a grant under this section.
 - **(e)** *Definitions* In this section:
   - **(1)** The term eligible entity means a community-based nonprofit organization that—
     - **(A)** has expertise in the provision of reentry services; and
-    - **(B)** is located in a geographic area that has disproportionately high numbers of residents who—
+    - **(B)** is located in a geographic area that has disproportionately high numbers of residents, when compared to the local community, who—
       - **(i)** have been arrested;
       - **(ii)** have been convicted of a criminal offense; and
       - **(iii)** return to such geographic area after incarceration.
   - **(2)** The term community reentry center means a center that—
     - **(A)** offers intake, reentry needs assessments, case management, and case planning for reentry services for individuals returning to the community after conviction or incarceration;
     - **(B)** provides the reentry services identified under subsection (b)(1)(C) at a single location; and
-    - **(C)** provides referrals to appropriate service providers based on the assessment of needs of the individual.
+    - **(C)** provides referrals to appropriate service providers based on the assessment of needs of the individuals.
   - **(3)** The term reentry services means comprehensive and holistic services that improve outcomes for individuals returning to the community after conviction or incarceration, and may include—
-    - **(A)** seeking and maintaining employment, including through assistance with drafting resumes, establishing emails accounts, locating job solicitations, submission of job applications, and preparation for interviews;
+    - **(A)** seeking and maintaining employment, including through assistance with drafting resumes, establishing emails accounts, locating job solicitations, submitting of job applications, and preparing for interviews;
     - **(B)** placement in job placement programs that partner with private employers;
     - **(C)** obtaining free and low-cost job skills classes, including computer skills, technical skills, vocational skills, and any other job-related skills;
-    - **(D)** locating and maintaining housing, which may include counseling on public housing opportunities, assistance with applications for public housing benefits, and locating and securing temporary or long-term shelter;
+    - **(D)** locating and maintaining housing, which may include counseling on public housing opportunities, assisting with applications for public housing benefits, locating and securing temporary or long-term shelter, and applying for home energy and utility assistance programs;
     - **(E)** obtaining identification cards and driver’s licenses;
     - **(F)** registering to vote, and applying for voting rights to be restored, where permitted by law;
     - **(G)** applying for or accessing GED courses;